BrianAriel/NotesApp/README.md

 To run the application, use the provided bash script.
 Open a terminal and navigate to the project directory, then execute the following command:

 ./run-app.sh

+## NOTES:

+It was a project developed locally then it was uploaded to GitHub